 Anxiety is not uncommon and occasional anxiety is an expected part of life.
-You might feel anxious when faced with a problem at work, before taking a test, or before making an important decision.
-But anxiety disorders involve more than temporary worry or fear.
+You might feel anxious when faced with a problem at work, or before making an important decision, however anxiety disorders involve more than temporary worry or fear.
 There is not always a clear boundary between normal anxiety and a disorder that requires treatment.
 For a person with an anxiety disorder, the anxiety does not go away and can get worse over time.
 When anxiety substantially impairs work, family or social adjustment, treatment may be worthwhile.
 Symptoms of anxiety can interfere with daily activities such as job performance, school work, and relationships.
 Seeking treatment can help manage the symptoms and keep them from becoming chronic.